SrihariTadala/email_agent/README.md

 7. Dynamic Pricing Engine
-Calculate the optimal quote price using: market demand lane seasonality fuel prices supply/demand imbalance
-This increases margin by 8–18% add cheapest gas stations to the driver along the route so that the cost is opttimized.
+Calculate the optimal quote price using: market demand, lane seasonality, fuel prices, supply/demand imbalance This increases margin by 8–18% add cheapest gas stations to the driver along the route so that the cost is opttimized.

 8. Smart Margin Adjustment
 Automatically apply: minimum margin thresholds discount for exisiting custoemrs higher margins for “urgent” lower margins when capacity is high premium pricing for high-risk freight

 High-Value Customer Dashboard
 top customers